open-feature/flagd/web-docs/concepts/index.md

 // Here, we provide email for the flag evaluation.
 Still flag evaluates to defaultVariant of false as email does not end with desired domain featureAvailable = openFeature.getBooleanValue("isFeatureEnabled", false, {"email": "example@gmail.com"}) // false

-// isFeatureEnabled for a logged in user with an email someone@example.com featureAvailable = openFeature.getBooleanValue("isFeatureEnabled", false, {"email": "someone@example.com"}) // true
+// Here, the flag is evaluated with targeting rule matching, hence the value of true featureAvailable = openFeature.getBooleanValue("isFeatureEnabled", false, {"email": "someone@example.com"}) // true
 ```